Elizabeth River Waterfront Property Law Case Examples

 Defense of Jones Act claim brought by crew member after vessel sank in the river.

-Wake Damage Claim
+Successful Prosecution of Wake Damage Claim

 Successful prosecution of a wake damage claim after a USCG Cutter generated a large wake causing property damage on a derrick barge that was in the midst of a heavy lift.